ARMmbed/mbed-os-5-docs/docs/reference/build_rules.md

 The file is parsed with Python's [fnmatch](https://docs.python.org/2/library/fnmatch.html).
 The syntax follows basic shell patterns with the following exceptions:

-1. Each line is treated as though it were prefixed with the path of the `.mbedignore` file.
+- Each line is treated as though it were prefixed with the path of the `.mbedignore` file.
-2. A line cannot start with `.` or `/` (because of rule 1).
+- A line cannot start with `.` or `/` (because of the previous rule).

 The globbing functionality is not used, so you cannot recursively match a specific file pattern.
 Instead, you need to define a rule per directory.

 #### Example

-A file located in `source/obsolete/.mbedignore` with the following content:
+A file located in `source/obsolete/.mbedignore` has the following content:

 ```
 *.c